backupbrew/switchbrew/Factory Setup.md

 with unnecessary titles removed, and a number of additional debug titles installed.

+![TestApplicationLauncher running on a console.](TestApplicationLauncher.jpg "TestApplicationLauncher running on a console.")

 #### Removed Titles

   - The following system data archive titles are present in retail